Kerry Butler: Catch Me If You Can, Rock of Ages

 The following year, Butler was again featured as a guest star on major television shows.
-In May 2009 she appeared on an episode of NBC's 30 Rock, as a member of a group of New York ladies of leisure with a surprising secret.
-The following month, she appeared on the ABC series Cupid, as Debbie, a working-class masseuse who attempts to improve herself to impress her wealthy boyfriend.
+In May 2009 she appeared on an episode of NBC's 30 Rock, as Lyle, a member of a group of New York ladies of leisure with a surprising secret.
+The following month, she appeared on the ABC series Cupid as Debbie, a working-class masseuse who attempts to improve herself to impress her wealthy boyfriend Lance Stillwell (Paul Fitzgerald).

 In the summer of 2009, Butler appeared in the world premiere of Catch Me If You Can at the 5th Avenue Theatre, the same venue where Hairspray had its pre-Broadway tryout.
 She played Brenda Strong, the Southern ingénue who falls in love with the con artist Frank Abagnale, Jr. (The role was played by Amy Adams in the Steven Spielberg film version of Catch Me If You Can.)

 In September 2009, Butler began a six-month engagement in the Broadway musical Rock of Ages, playing six performances a week.
-She played the lead role of Sherrie, a small-town girl who moves to the Sunset Strip in Los Angeles to pursue her dream of becoming an actress.
+She played the lead role of Sherrie Christian, a small-town girl who moves to the Sunset Strip in Los Angeles to pursue her dream of becoming an actress.
 Butler left the production on March 13, 2010.

 In April 2010, Butler made her New York City cabaret debut at Feinstein's at the Regency with a show of songs she has performed on Broadway as well as personal favorites.

-In October 2010, Butler starred in the New York Musical Theatre Festival production of Pandora's Box, playing the title role of Pandora, a slightly naive suburban housewife whose life is turned upside down by the arrival of a mysterious stranger.
+In October 2010, Butler starred in the New York Musical Theatre Festival production of Pandora's Box, playing the title role of Pandora, a slightly naïve suburban housewife whose life is turned upside down by the arrival of a mysterious stranger.
 She also appeared as Mary Jo Clarkson, an Islamist terrorist, on the CBS television show Blue Bloods.

 From March to September 2011, Butler reprised the role of Brenda Strong in the Broadway production of Catch Me if You Can at the Neil Simon Theatre, the same Broadway theatre where Hairspray played.
 For this role she was nominated for the Drama Desk Award for Outstanding Featured Actress in a Musical.

-Also in September 2011, Butler appeared on the series finale of FX's Rescue Me as an overprotective mother who argues with Denis Leary's character on a playground.
+Also in September 2011, Butler appeared on the series finale of FX's Rescue Me as Marsha, an overprotective mother who argues with Denis Leary's character Tommy Gavin on a playground.